 be in the background when friends welcome the deceased soul.

 are intimate old friends who have about the same awareness level.
 It is

 usually a small primary unit of entities who have direct and frequent contact,

 such as we would see in a human family.
 Contact with souls from other groups

 is also possible.
 Members of the same cluster group are closely united for

 all eternity.
-They are often composed of like-minded souls with common objectives which they
+They are often composed of like-minded souls with common objectives

-as relatives and close friends during their incarnations on Earth.
+together as relatives and close friends during their incarnations on Earth.

 session with one's guide.
 The newly refreshed soul undergoes a debriefing

 of the life just ended.
 It is a self-evaluation process.
 It also provides

 to their guides.
 They are usually able to move on much quicker after their

 arrival in the spirit world.